-Fear lingers, as aftershocks continue on a daily basis— several major earthquakes in their own right.
+Fear lingers, as aftershocks continue on a daily basis with several major earthquakes in their own right.
 Indeed on May 12, a 7.3 quake struck even nearer to our project area.
 Again on his motorbike, Ram narrowly avoided collision.
-Seed Tree Nepal’s Bishnu BK, also on the scene, described it as “terrible, like a bombardment of landslides.”
+Seed Tree Nepal's Bishnu BK, also on the scene, described it as “terrible, like a bombardment of landslides."

 In the aftermath of Nepal's Earthquakes SeedTree's Central Mountains Region Branch Manager Ram Gautam surveys damage in Sindhupalchow.
 Ram distributes SeedTree emergency food to 310 families.
 Our reconstruction relief will reach many more.